Kofukuji temple [興福寺]

 "O" in the word is pronounced long, so it is read as "Kôfukuji".

-It is at the west end of Nara Park.
+It is located about 1 km southwest of Todaiji temple, and is at the west end of Nara Park.

 This temple is one of 9 constructions of "Historic Monuments of Ancient Nara" designated as a World Heritage Site.

-This temple was sometimes destroyed by fire by civil wars.
+However, it was sometimes destroyed by fire in civil wars.